Building A Men’s Ministry (That Grows and Sustains)

 “The typical U.S. Congregation draws an adult crowd that’s 61% female, 39% male.
 This gender gap shows up in all age categories.” (“U.S. Congregational Life Survey – Key Findings,” 10/29/03.)

-First | Remember Your Men May Not Be “In” The Church
+First | The Men You Want May Not Be In The Church

 Fact About A Man's Engagement With The Church: